 The NWEA MAP, an assessment measuring student growth, is administered to students in grades K-8th at the beginning, middle, and end of each school year.
-In SY 2017-18, the percentage of students meeting growth targets, as measured by MAP, was stagnant compared to SY 2016-17.
-Overall, 41% of students met their growth targets in reading and 55% met their growth targets in math in SY 2017-18.
-However, there was dramatic growth in Kindergarten through 2nd grade (K-2) students as the median growth percentile for students in grades K-2 increased for the second consecutive year.
-The median growth percentile for K-2 students was 64% in math compared to 36% in SY 2015-16, an increase of 28 points in two school years.
-Similarly, the median growth percentile for K-2 students in English Language Arts was 50% - a 23-point increase from results in SY 2015-16.
+In SY 2018-19, the percentage of students meeting growth targets, as measured by MAP, was stagnant in reading and a decrease occurred for students meeting growth target in math compared to SY 2017-18 and SY 2016-17.
+Overall, 47% of students met their growth targets in reading and 56% met their growth targets in math in SY 2018-19.